1. Home

 Accessibility and equality

-Our policies on Admission, Equality and Diversity, and Anti-discrimination and Harassment ensure equal access and prevent discrimination based on age, physical ability, gender, sexual orientation, economic status, ethnicity, religious affiliation, or political persuasion.
+Our policies on Admission, Equality and Diversity, Non-discrimination and Anti-harassment, ensure equal access and prevent discrimination based on age, physical ability, gender, sexual orientation, economic status, ethnicity, religious affiliation, or political persuasion.
 Obtaining a higher education degree is important for breaking cycles of exclusion and USJ is committed to provide a diversified culture and environment to the students.

 For students in our care, we provide a wide range of support measures to meet the financial, housing, academic, and counselling needs of students from underrepresented groups, as well as students with special needs .

 USJ promotes equal access to education and work for people with disabilities in accordance with the Convention on the Rights of Persons with Disabilities.
-In 2021-2022 academic year, 5% of our students originate from developing countries.
-Moreover, 1% of USJ employees with disabilities.
+In 2022-2023 academic year, our students body included roughly 0.4% of students with disabilities, and 6% of our students originate from developing countries.

 Community engagement

-Our educational outreach programme for preison inmates, running since 2009, has been allowing access of incarcerated individuals to higher education, and contributing their reintegration in society.
+Our educational outreach programme for prison inmates, running since 2009, has been allowing access of incarcerated individuals to higher education, and contributing their reintegration in society.

-To advocate universal sign language education and promote a disability-friendly society in Macao, USJ signed a partnership with Macau Deaf Association in 2021-2022 academic year.
+To advocate universal sign language education and promote a disability-friendly society in Macao, USJ signed a partnership with Macau Deaf Association in 2022.
+In 2022-2023 academic year, USJ provide the first Sign Language training program to the professional social work community in Macau.
+Furthermore, a lecture on Supporting Visually Impaired Education was organised this year, aiming to raise awareness and also support social integration of the disabled.

 News & EventsRelease Date